-- 1. We can infer that Kirsta did not know the driver, but that her friend Rob Egerton did so she trusted him that it was safe to drive with the boy who arrived at the door.
-Students need to understand that they have to listen to their "gut", listen to their heart, in order to make the right decision even if your friends might be angry with you.
-In this case Kirsta may have suspected he was impaired as he 'harassed' them to come out, but she didn't act on it.
-Grade 7 and 8 students don't drive and are at the mercy of those who do.
-They need to know they have both the right and responsibility to refuse a ride with anyone adults included whom they suspect of being impaired, and that jeopardizing their own life is not worth the risk. - 2.
+- 1. We can infer that Kirsta did not know the driver, but that her friend Rob Egerton did.
+We can also infer that she may have known he was impaired as he 'harassed' them to come out.
+She trusted both Rob and the driver that he was capable of driving.
+The lesson to take from this, is to watch for clues of impairment, never get in a vehicle with someone whom you don't know, and never with someone who is even suspected of being impaired.
+It's better to have them angry with you to the point of jeopardizing the friendship than have your life ended for you. - 2.
 When the driver said they were only two minutes away, both Kirsta and Rob got back in the truck.
-At that point they clearly knew he was impaired; they should never have been persuaded to get back in.
+They clearly knew he was impaired; they should never have been persuaded to get back in.
 This is an incredibly vivid picture of peer pressure at its worst.
 Given that they did get back in, had Kirsta been wearing a seat belt, her life might have been spared.
-Perhaps she didn't have time to put it on before the driver 'floored' it, flipping the truck and killing her, which makes it additionally tragic. - 3.
+Perhaps she didn't have time to put it on before the driver 'floored' it and flipped the truck which makes it additionally tragic. - 3.
 Students will recount the numerous things Kirsta's mother says in her interview: - She talks about the panic that set in when they were about to close the casket - She says she couldn't say good-bye, that she'd never ever see her daughter again - When they bring back the ashes, she says 'this is my daughter' - She continues to see the lid coming down on her daughter - "I want her back" ... - 4.
-As in the discussion following Mallorie Wild, students' ideas about penalties should be discussed in the context that no penalty can ever make up for the loss of a life.
-Depending on the experiences and maturity of the student group, teachers may want to discuss the minimum and maximum penalties for impaired driving under the Criminal Code of Canada. (pages 39-40) Ideas will vary and it is important to allow students their opinions without being judged.
-It is worth repeating that lives are forever ruined or eternally taken, while perpetrators often serve only a tiny percentage of their life-time in custody, but no matter what the length of custody, lost lives cannot be replaced.
+As in the discussion following Mallorie Wild, students' ideas about penalties should be made after they become informed about the minimum and maximum penalties for impaired driving under the Criminal Code of Canada.
+Ideas will vary and it is important to allow students their opinions without being judged.
+It may however, be worth repeating that lives are forever ruined or eternally taken, while perpetrators often serve only a tiny percentage of their life-time in custody.
 It is also important that students receive the message again such fatalities are 100% avoidable.